 In addition, leaders should be asking themselves regularly: how can I make it not just physically, but psychologically, safe for my people to work here every day?
 This approach is both a cornerstone of human-centered leadership and required by government regulation in most places.

-Last but certainly not least, leaders must smash the stigma around mental health by opening up about their own challenges— just as these CEOs have done.
+Last but certainly not least, leaders must smash the stigma around mental health by opening up about their own challenges.

 2 – (Re-)evaluate company policy

 Working together, HR and senior management should ensure that company policy:

 - Offers flexible working hours

 - Allows employees who are unwell (mentally and/or physically) adequate time off